How to Select The Right Camera for the Job

-As I was working on content for an upcoming webinar, I was revisiting the image quality of each camera due to our recent support of additional Ricoh and Insta360 360 cameras.
+As I was working on content for an upcoming webinar, I was revisiting the image quality of each camera due to our expanded support of additional Ricoh and Insta360 - 360 cameras.

 There are several metrics that should be used to figure out which camera will make the most sense for your use case.
 That being said, image quality is one of the hardest to define.
 It’s more subjective and really can only be defined by the viewer for themselves.

 Coming from a photography background, I know a lot of photographers are going to have something to say about that.
 There are several review sites that do a great job of breaking down image quality scientifically by analyzing resolution test images and color samples.
 However, a viewer’s personal experience with an image and the purpose of the project are more meaningful considerations when selecting your camera.

 Image quality and the law of diminishing returns

 When shopping with my dad for a new set of speakers, I remember getting very excited by the specs of some high-end manufacturers while being simultaneously overwhelmed by their prices.
 Not being an audiophile with a well-trained ear for sound, my dad asked, “If I can’t hear the difference, what am I paying for?”
 The concept is no different with image quality.

 Having worked with images for decades, photographers have a very well-trained eye.
 They see things others won’t notice, such as chromatic aberrations, subtle differences in noise, and color grading discrepancies.
 Although they aren’t always obvious, when these visual inconsistencies become too extreme even an untrained viewer will begin to notice them.
 Of course, like most things, image quality adheres to the law of diminishing returns.

 The law of diminishing returns states that gradually, as you increase a factor of production, you’ll begin to see smaller increases in output.
 I put this graph together to demonstrate the concept when applied to image quality.